 I first was looking in my closest circle, which I always do.
 Which I said before, I like to work with friends or people that I've worked with me before, because it makes things easier.
 In this case we wanted a really diverse cast, and not just in terms of ethnicity, but also in terms of age and body shapes.
 For that we had to dig a little deeper.

 We did an open call on social media and got a lot of responses.
 I shot them over a period, but at one point they were all together also.
 They all got along really well too.
 They came from all different backgrounds and cultures, but they all wound up enjoying the sense of community.
 There was a nice moment where they were all sitting together, changing, laughing, exchanging moments.

-Speaking of changing–gay men’s bodies?
+Speaking of changing – gay men’s bodies?
 The last few decades have seen muscle clones, blond jocks, bears, queers and most recently the “natural look.”
-What do you think gay men are doing to their bodies today?
+What do you think men in the community are doing to their bodies today?
 Is there even a gay look anymore?

 I think steroids and the Instagram body are the big thing now.
 Since everyone is dealing with social media, in a certain age group.
 They look at others more and compare themselves to others’ fake perfections.
 Especially in the gay community in Europe, steroids have become more and more popular than it has been in the States or anything before.
 We can see it here in our culture.
 Ten years ago there were a lot of really normal, beautiful bodies, but now it's about getting bigger and bigger.

 Natural bodies are kind of body shamed.
 It's not only fat-shaming, it's that natural bodies are shamed.
 There's this weird energy of superiority.
 I'm curious to see where that leads, cause like you said in the 70s there was a slightly more natural body, still worked out but then everything in the 80s became about being healthy, and I want to know what the next thing is, I hope healthy bodies come back.
 Instead of over-trained and inflexible bodies.